5jt/dyalog-cookbook/manuscript/Appendix-02_User-commands.md

 If you want to keep life simple the obvious choice is to copy your user command into the folder Dyalog has reserved for this very purpose starting with version 17.0.

-It's in `%HOMEDRIVE%%HOMEPATH%\Documents\MyUCMDs`[^envvars].
+It's in `%USERPROFILE%\Documents\MyUCMDs`[^envvars].
 This folder is scanned automatically by Dyalog at start-up time and when `]URESET` is executed.
-Any script with the extension `.dyalog` is expected to be a user command class or user command script.
-This is also true for any sub folders.
+Any script with the extension `.dyalog` is expected to be a user command class or user command script; _this is also true for any sub folders_.

 Notes: